temoto/heroshi/doc/index.rst

 Heroshi identifies itself with::

-    user-agent: HeroshiBot/version (+http://temoto.github.com/heroshi/; temotor@gmail.com)
+    User-Agent: HeroshiBot/version (+http://temoto.github.com/heroshi/; temotor@gmail.com)

 Load problems
 -------------

-Heroshi worker doesn't open more than 5 concurrent connections to each IP address.
+Heroshi worker doesn't open more than 1 concurrent connection to each domain:port.
 This is a very low load to properly configured websites but the world is not perfect, and it may hurt legacy installations.

 Heroshi was not meant to be a harm tool, it will not abuse your servers again and again continuously.